Ria700/engageteamsclone/README.md

 Open browser and goto http://localhost:3000/

-Create chat rooms and catch with your friends.
+Create chat rooms and catch with your friends!

 ### Features
 1. Chat with friends from anywhere around the globe